Art-Sells/Arells/README.md

 _______________________________________________________________________

 #### Price Afer Purchase:
-Price After Purchase or PAP for short is a market system which assets cannot be sold lower than the price they were either listed or previously purchased for which introduces a new market...
+Price After Purchase or PAP for short is a market system which assets cannot be sold lower than the price they were either listed or previously purchased for.

 #### Snail Market:
 A market in which no new assets are bought or sold but rather slows rendering bear markets obsolete.